 Please change batteries and test these detectors at least annually and replace if they are older than 7 years.

-Twenty-three active members, remaining at an historically low number, spent 2,255 hours training on evenings and weekends locally and at focused regional trainings.
+Active members, remaining at an historically low number, spent 2,255 hours training on evenings and weekends locally and at focused regional trainings.
 This time away from home and work can be taxing on individuals and their families and we are indebted to our members for the service they are providing to their town.
-The Department supplemented our weekly training with several specialized courses including rope rescue, vehicle extrication, ice and water rescue, and search and rescue.
+The Department supplements our weekly training with several specialized courses including rope rescue, vehicle extrication, ice and water rescue, and search and rescue.